kubewharf/katalyst-website/content/en/docs/Getting started/Colocation quick start/_index.md

 This is a quick start guide to get a taste of what you can achieve with Katalyst colocation capabilities.
 It is highly suggested that you read through [core concepts](../../overview/core-concepts/) before you begin, so that you won't get confused on some terminologies in this guide.

 ## Prerequisites
-As of v0.4.0, Katalyst colocation capability still depends on Kubewharf enhanced kubernetes to work properly.
-If you don't have a Kubewharf enhanced kubernetes cluster up and running already, please follow [this guide](../install-enhanced-k8s/) to install one.
+As of v0.5.0, Katalyst colocation capability can run both on vanilla kubernetes and Kubewharf enhanced kubernetes.
+If you choose to run colocation on Kubewharf enhanced kubernetes, please follow [this guide](../install-enhanced-k8s/) to install one first and continue with this guide.

 ## Installation
 ### Add helm repo